-Works for Results, Not Time
+An Extraordinary Employee Works for Results, Not Time

-Extraordinary employees don’t work for the time, they work to add value to the organization.
+Extraordinary employees don’t work for the time; they work to add value to the organization.
 They understand the job expectations and continually make an impact, striving to not only meet expectations but to exceed them.
 These employees work to make a difference for their employer and their customers.

-Makes Things Happen
+They Make Things Happen

 Knows the Score

-Focused, Organized, and Efficient
+Extraordinary Employees are Focused, Organized, and Efficient

+Shows up Big – Is Engaged and Motivated.
+Some employees are motivated as long as a supervisor is present; there is a new incentive carrot, a threat of punishment, or something in it for them.
 Extraordinary employees are self-motivated without external influence.
-They love their job, care about the company’s success, are committed, and go the extra mile because they really care.
-It’s not just what they want, it’s who they are.
+They love their job, care about the company’s success, are committed, and go the extra mile because they care.
+It’s not just what they want, and it’s who they are.
 These employees don’t just go through the motions; they show up big, actively making a difference with passion and enthusiasm.
 They volunteer for assignments, offer suggestions, develop new improvements, perform extra tasks without being asked, and always give 110% effort.

-Selfless Team Player & Service Oriented
+Selfless Team Player & Service-Oriented

 Stays Knowledgeable and Trained

-Exceptional employees dive in asking questions, seeking training and develop the skills and knowledge needed for the job, on their own.
+Exceptional employees dive in asking questions, seeking training, and develop the skills and knowledge needed for the job, on their own.
 These employees take ownership of keeping their knowledge, skills, and abilities state-of-the-art.
 They read articles related to their job, take courses to improve their skills, ask for increased work experience, and actively increase their value and skills for the organization.

-Solves Problems and Continually Improvements
+Solves Problems and Continually Improves